 Phase 5: Training and Change Management

 Training is the most consistently underestimated step in any service desk migration.
 Most plans cover tool training.
-Almost none cover process change training — and that is what determines adoption.
+Almost none cover process change training, and that is what determines adoption.

-- Include process training alongside tool training — how work flows in the new system, not just how to click the buttons
+- Include process training alongside tool training: how work flows in the new system, not just how to click the buttons

-- Create short reference guides agents can use at their desk during the first two weeks — a one-page cheat sheet per process, not a 60-page manual
+- Create short reference guides agents can use at their desk during the first two weeks

 - Communicate the go-live date and what changes to all affected staff at least two weeks before launch

-- Set up a real-time feedback channel so agents can flag issues immediately after go-live rather than working around them silently
+- Set up a real-time feedback channel so agents can flag issues immediately after go-live

 Phase 6: Post Go-Live Stabilisation